Gurdas Maan: Awards and honours

-Maan is the only Punjabi singer to win the national award for Best Male Playback Singer at the 54th National Film Awards for building the entire narrative through his singing of Heer in Waris Shah: Ishq Daa Waaris.

-The said film also entered the Academy Awards (Oscars) in the General Category.
-The official entry from the U.S.A. was pioneered by India Waves TV, a San Francisco-based media entity on behalf of Golden Palms Entertainment Inc.
+Maan is the only Punjabi singer to win the National Award for Best Male Playback Singer at the 54th National Film Awards for building the entire narrative through his singing of Heer in Waris Shah: Ishq Daa Waaris.
+The said film also entered the race for consideration in the 79th Academy Awards.
+The entry was made by India Waves TV, San Francisco, California on behalf of USA distributors of the film Golden Palm Entertainment Inc.

-Maan shot to fame with his hit song "Dil Da Mamla Hai."
-Soon after that came "Mamla Gadbad Hai" and "Chhalla", the latter being the hit film song from the Punjabi film 'Laung Da Lishkara' (1983), which Maan recorded under the music direction of legendary Jagjit Singh.

 On other fronts, Maan has starred in blockbuster Bollywood films and has received numerous awards, including the Jury's Award, presented to him by the president of India in 2005.
-He also sang the popular track, Ki Banu Duniya Da on Coke Studio MTV Season 4 with singer Diljit Dosanjh.
-The song was released on 15 August 2015 and hit more than 32 million views on YouTube in one week.

-In 2009, he won "Best International Album" at the UK Asian Music Awards for Boot Polishan.
+In 2009, he won "Best International Album" at the UK Asian Music Awards for "Boot Polishan".

-In 2017, he won the "Filmfare Award for Living Legend" in the first Filmfare Awards Punjabi event.
+In 2017, he won the Filmfare Award for Living Legend in the first Filmfare Awards Punjabi event.

 Film

 Aside from singing in Punjabi, he is fluent in Hindi, Bengali, Tamil, Haryanvi and Rajasthani.
-As an actor, he has performed in Punjabi, Hindi and Tamil movies, but he is best known for his starring role in Waris Shah: Ishq Daa Waaris, a depiction of the Punjabi poet Waris Shah during the creation of his epic poem Heer Ranjha, again co-starring Juhi Chawla and Divya Dutta.
+As an actor, he has performed in Punjabi, Hindi and Tamil movies, making his film debut in Mamla Garbar Hai (1983), which became a commercial success and contributed to renewed interest in Punjabi cinema, but he is best known for his starring role in Waris Shah: Ishq Daa Waaris, a depiction of the Punjabi poet Waris Shah during the creation of his epic poem Heer Ranjha, again co-starring Juhi Chawla and Divya Dutta.
 He made a special appearance in Veer-Zaara with Shah Rukh Khan and Preity Zinta.